DoubleTroubleGames/hooksharks/README.md

 This game was made for a game jam (https://github.com/uspgamedev/sharktron), under the group USPGameDev.

-Now, it is under further development by the Marvellous Soft group.
+Now, it is under further development by the Double Trouble Games group.

 ----------------------------------------------------